 By entering the Tonbridge Half Marathon, you agree to the following terms and conditions:

-You wish to enter the Tonbridge Half Marathon organised jointly by the Rotary Club of Tonbridge and Tonbridge Lions (the Organisers) and declare that you are or will be aged 17 or over on the day of the race and that, if you are aged less than 18 when you apply, your parent/carer has approved your application.
+You wish to enter the Tonbridge Half Marathon organised by the Tonbridge Half Marathon CIO (the Organisers) and declare that you are or will be aged 17 or over on the day of the race and that, if you are aged less than 18 when you apply, your parent/carer has approved your application.
 You are an amateur as defined by UK Athletics and will abide by their rules.

 You understand that participating in this event is potentially hazardous, and that you should not enter and participate unless you are medically able and properly trained.
 You declare that you will not participate in the race if not medically fit (as far as you are aware) to run a half marathon on the day.

 You are also aware of and assume all risks associated with participating in this event, including, but not limited to, falls, contact with other participants, effect of weather, traffic, and conditions of the road.
 You, for yourself and your heirs and executors, hereby waive, release and forever discharge the Event Organisers, sponsors, promoters, and each of their agents, representatives, successors and assigns, and all other persons associated with the event, for all your liabilities, claims, actions, or damages that you may have against them arising out of or in any way connected with your participation in this event.
 You understand that this waiver includes any claims, whether caused by negligence, the action or inaction of any of the above parties, or otherwise.

 From 1 April 2016 a new rule regarding the wearing of headphones in road races was introduced into the 2016-2018 edition of the UKA Rules of Competition.
 "The wearing of headphones, or similar devices, (other than those medically prescribed), is not permitted in races on any single carriageway road that is not wholly closed to traffic.”